MapsPeople/docs/collections/_api/v1/index.md

 * **Geometry**

     Like before, the structure is based on [GeoJSON](http://geojson.org) and is in this case, a polygon, that encapsulate were the Area is placed.
+    There is also a bounding box field called `bbox` as a part of the geometry.
+This is should define the box around the defined geometry.
+This is both for optimization purposes, and e.g. to easy navigate a camera to show the geometry when needed to.

 * **Anchor**